News — Page 213

 The Alabama Department of Public Health confirmed on Wednesday that three cases of the B.1.1.7 strain of COVID-19 have been confirmed in Alabama.
 B.1.1.7, commonly called the “U.K. variant,” was first discovered in the United Kingdom last year and is more contagious than the standard version of COVID-19.
 Two of the cases in Alabama are […]

-The board of trustees of the Mazda Foundation on Wednesday announced the organization has awarded $450,000 to four entities as part of the foundation’s yearly grant giving, including two programs serving the Huntsville area.
-Grants were awarded to the Food Bank of North Alabama and AVID Center (funding a program in Madison).
-Additional grantees outside […]
+The Mazda Foundation has awarded $450,000 to four entities as part of the foundation's yearly grant giving, including two Alabama programs.

 The Birmingham Board of Education rejected on Tuesday night the application from the proposed Alabama Aerospace and Aviation High School.
 Officials from the nascent institution say they will appeal the decision.
 AAAHS founder Ruben Morris said in a release he and his team plan to take their application to the Alabama Public Charter School Commission […]